 - A spoiler-free synopsis.
 If it’s a block quote, I got it from the publisher; if not, I wrote it myself.

-- Book stats: Title, series status, author, illustrator, publisher, ISBN, and publication date.
-I will also include content warnings for certain subject matter, including but not limited to: r*pe, p*dophilia, and suic*de/s*lf-harm.
-(I included asterisks in those words because I really don’t want Google searches for those subjects bringing people to this page.)
+- Book stats: Title, series status, author, illustrator, cover artist(s), publisher, ISBN, and publication date.
+I will also include content warnings for certain subject matter, including but not limited to: sexual assault, child abuse, eating disorders, racism, and suicide/self-harm.
 I know that some horror fans think it’s antithetical to the genre to include content warnings.
 If you’re too squeamish for stuff like that, what are you doing reading/watching horror anyway, right?
 Well, I disagree.
 Everybody has different experiences in life, and everybody has things that they are more sensitive to than others, and I’m damn well going to respect that.
 I’m not going to warn you that there might be some blood every time I review a slasher, but if there’s a book with something that I think might be particularly triggering to some people, I’m going to tell you about it before my review.
-If you think poorly of me for that, that’s too bad; this is a site that celebrates the creepy, the dark, and the macabre, but I still love and respect my readers, and I’m going to treat them with love and respect.
+This is a site that celebrates the creepy, the dark, and the macabre, but I still love and respect my readers, and I’m going to treat them with love and respect.

 - How I received the book, if it was provided to me